Julcatan/stock-analysis/README.md

   ![image](https://user-images.githubusercontent.com/91682586/138772963-ebb74438-ba95-406b-a745-85f50c30bb10.png)

-###'1a) I then created the tickerIndex that will later be used to access the arrays created in Step 1b)
-    and I set it to 0.
+### 1a) I then created the tickerIndex that will later be used to access the arrays created in Step 1b) and set it to 0.

     tickerIndex = 0

-###'1b) I created three output arrays for ticker Volumes, tickerStarterPrices, and tickerEndingPrices
+### 1b) I created three output arrays for ticker Volumes, tickerStarterPrices, and tickerEndingPrices
-    'The Datatype for ticker was set to Long, tickerStartingPrice and tickerEndingPrice to Single
+    The Datatype for ticker was set to Long, tickerStartingPrice and tickerEndingPrice to Single

     Dim tickerVolumes(12) As Long
     Dim tickerStartingPrices(12) As Single